zsparal/api-documentation/source/integration-partners/user-agent.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We always recommend using one of our `API clients <https://docs.mollie.com/#clients-modules-and-plugins>`_ for a solid foundation and faster development.

 If, however, you're integrating our native REST API, use your HTTP client of choice to append integration data to the user-agent header.
-Refer to the syntax and cURL example above and be sure to separate multiple version strings with spaces.
+Refer to the syntax and cURL example above and be sure to separate multiple user agent with spaces.